30 (album)

-30 is the fourth studio album by English singer-songwriter Adele.
-It was released on 19 November 2021 by Columbia Records, as Adele's first studio album since 25 (2015).
-30 is inspired by Adele's divorce, motherhood, fame, and heartache, and expresses themes of acceptance and hope.
-She wrote the album from 2018 through 2020 with producers such as Greg Kurstin, Max Martin and Shellback, all of whom worked on 25 as well.
-New collaborators included Ludwig Göransson, and Inflo of English band Sault.
+30 is the fourth studio album by the English singer and songwriter Adele.
+It was released on 19 November 2021 by Columbia Records.
+Her first studio album in six years following 25 (2015), 30 was inspired by Adele's experiences and anxiety following her divorce and its impact on her son's life, along with motherhood and fame.
+Adele had begun working on the album in 2018 and collaborated with producers such as Greg Kurstin, Max Martin, Inflo, Tobias Jesso Jr., Ludwig Göransson, Shawn Everett, and Shellback.